 These simple tasks may seem perfunctory, but they are crucial in establishing which communications should be regarded as privileged.
 In the absence of a definitive court ruling to indicate what constitutes legal advice from a third-party consultant, these processes are important lines of defense if your communications are ever brought into the litigation.

-Some courts have ruled that bringing in a third-party consultant of any kind to advise the client within their area of expertise, however beneficial to the client, is not necessarily afforded the protection of attorney-client privilege.
-The advice must be necessary to enable the lawyer to carry out her duties on the client’s behalf.
+Some courts have ruled that bringing in a third-party consultant of any kind to advise the client within his or her area of expertise, however beneficial to the client, is not necessarily afforded the protection of attorney-client privilege.
+In an attorney-client relationship, the advice must be necessary to enable the lawyer to carry out his or her duties on the client’s behalf.

 A 2016 federal case in New York, Guiffre v.
 Maxwell, saw a judge take a narrow view on this issue, questioning the necessity of the public relations agent’s role in implementing legal advice.
 However, this runs counter to earlier cases like In Re Copper Market Antitrust Litigation, a 2001 matter that recognizes privilege for communications between a lawyer and a PR agency.